 Very cool – I know that nearly everyone born in Mahopac is related to me, and that the Gilman family are also my relatives, which means that George is likely related to me after all.

 Next, I decided to search for him in FamilySearch to see if I could connect George to my online family tree.
-I found him (and noted that the “W” in his obituary stands for “William”), but also realized that there was a lot of missing information on his page that I could fill in using this obituary.
+I(and noted that the “W” in his obituary stands for “William”), but also realized that there was a lot of missing information on his page that I could fill in using this obituary.

 George’s birth and death dates and his birthplace were recorded correctly, but the entry was missing his exact place of death (New York City, New York), as well as any information about his wives or children.